lawnjelly/Misc/Batching/batching.md

 ### I use a large number of textures, so few items are being batched
 * Consider the use of texture atlases.
 As well as allowing batching, these reduce the need for state changes associated with changing texture.

+## Appendix
+#### Light scissoring threshold calculation
+The actual proportion of screen pixel area used as the threshold is the `light_scissor_threshold` value to the power of 4.

+e.g. On a screen size 1920 x 1080 there are 2073600 pixels.

+At a threshold of 1000 pixels, the proportion would be `1000/2073600 = 0.00048225`\
+`0.00048225 ^ 0.25 = 0.14819`\
+(the power of 0.25 is the opposite of power of 4).\
+So a `scissor_area_threshold` of 0.15 would be a reasonable value to try.

+Going the other way, for instance a `scissor_area_threshold` of 0.5:\
+`0.5 ^ 4 = 0.0625`\
+`0.0625 * 2073600 = 129600 pixels`.

+If the number of pixels saved is more than this threshold, the scissor is activated.